furan917/MageComm/README.md

 #### `magecomm magerun`

-- A proxy for the magerun command via rmq/sqs with restricted command usage, allowed commands via `MAGECOMM_ALLOWED_MAGERUN_COMMANDS`
+- A proxy for the magerun command via rmq/sqs with restricted command usage, allowed commands via `MAGECOMM_ALLOWED_MAGERUN_COMMANDS` with deeper control of args offered by MAGECOMM_RESTRICTED_MAGERUN_COMMAND_ARGS and MAGECOMM_REQUIRED_MAGERUN_COMMAND_ARGS
 - Engine (sqs|rmq), default sqs, configured in config or by ENV `MAGECOMM_LISTENER_ENGINE`
 - The command will publish a message and then listen for the outputs return